VivaanKumar/kahoot-spam-botter/README.md

 # kahoot-spam-botter

 Kahoot spam botter to use in your school kahoot games!
+Working as of 7/14/2022 - will be updated to work if doesn't in future.

 To run, you must have Node JS installed.
 Then: